JosephAugustine17/RedditCoin/index.md

 The data tells us  that reddit score is highly correlated with the volume traded of cryptos from high to low popularity.
 Activities on reddit also correlated with larges movements in price of a coin.
 The most popular crypto mentioned in reddit is Bitcoin, and the least popular crypto is H3x, and DragonChain.
 It appears that increased activity in reddit maps to increase in price in the long run(1-2 years).
 This is true through the inspection of cryptos across different popularity and their karma across reddit and volume bought /price each day.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/JosephAugustine17/RedditCoin/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.